jtanadi/algo-ds/readme.md

-Basic implementations of some ADTs in JS and Python
+Basic implementations of algorithms & data structures in JS and Python for reference.